dtcenter/METplus/docs/Users_Guide/getting_started.rst

 user-specific but the user may want to consider the following:

-* Regridding to the courser domain will smooth high resolution information that may be important but smoother forecasts tend to score better
+* Regridding to the courser domain will smooth high resolution information that may be important but smoother forecasts tend to score better.

-* Regridding to a finer domain essentially adds in additional information that is not real
+* Regridding to a finer domain essentially adds in additional information that is not real.

-* One way to avoid the interpolation debate is to regrid both to a third grid
+* One way to avoid the interpolation debate is to regrid both to a third grid.

 Regridding in METplus can be completed using the Regrid-Data-Plane tool if the fields will be used more than once.